 There will be some bruising and swelling, in addition to a feeling of muscle tightness due to the abdominal muscle separation repair, which generally subsides about 2-6 weeks after the surgery.
 You will be required to wear a compression garment for up to 6 weeks to provide support and reduce post-operative pain or swelling.

 It is recommended that you avoid heavy lifting or vigorous exercise for at least 6 weeks after an abdominoplasty.
 Depending on the physicality of your job, you should be able to return to work and light exercise after 2 weeks.

-A customised pain relief program will be created for each patient and issued before leaving the hospital.
+A customised pain relief program will be created for you and issued before leaving the hospital.
 If circumstances change at any stage during the recovery period, then the pain medication can certainly be adjusted accordingly.

-Scars from a abdominoplasty can vary depending on whether or not the navel is relocated and how well your skin copes with scarring.
+Scars from an abdominoplasty can vary depending on whether or not the umbilicus (belly button) is relocated and how well your skin copes with scarring.
 The large scar from an abdominoplasty should be hidden when wearing underwear or a swimsuit and will generally fade with time.

 When undergoing abdominoplasty surgery blood clots can develop in the legs and this risk extends into the recovery period.
 It is also possible to have an infection at the site of the surgery and delayed wound healing.